chronicl/particle_life/readme.md

 A fully gpu driven implementation of particle life made in bevy.

 Particle Life is a color based particle simulation: a color may either attract, repel or be neutral towards each of the other colors.
-However, this relation is asymmetric, so for example a blue may attract red, but red may be neutral or repel blue.
+However, this relation is asymmetric, so for example blue may attract red, but red may be neutral or repel blue.

 ### Performance
 The particles are simulated in compute shaders and drawn in a custom render pass.